HOME • SEARCH • EMAIL • ABOUT

 Botany

-Bayan is a smooth shrub or small tree reaching a height of 8 meters.
+Kolis is a smooth shrub or small tree reaching a height of 8 meters.
 Leaves are leathery, oblong-ovate to oblong elliptic, 6 to 14 centimeters long, green, shining, and usually pointed at both ends.
-Flowers are faintly scented, numerous, about 7 millimeters across, deep blue or purple, and borned on axillary, solitary or fascicled cymes, 2 to 4 centimeters long.
+Flowers are faintly scented, numerous, about 7 millimeters across, deep blue or purple, and borne on axillary, solitary or fascicled cymes, 2 to 4 centimeters long.
 Fruit is rounded, 7 to 10 millimeters diameter, fleshy and dark purple.

 Distribution